Heart disease

 The advice given to the general population is even more important if you are using HIV treatment.

-- Diet changes are other significant changes that can reduce your risk for heart disease.
+• Diet changes can significantly reduce your risk for heart disease.

-- Eat more fruit and vegtables, fish and lean meat and reduce use of processed foods.
+• Eat more fruit and vegetables, fish and lean meat and reduce use of processed foods.

 The website for the North Central London Cardiac Network includes detailed guidelines for managing heart disease: